Hours will be expanding in February 2014 - stay tuned for details.

 Saturday 9:00 a.m. - 1:00 p.m.

-The Library will be closed on the following dates in 2012:
+The Library will be closed for the following holidays in 2014:

 Please bring all books and materials to the circulation desk 10 minutes prior to closing time.